 The site is also to provide information about Liverpool and Shetland, including tips for those who have not visited either.
 Both are – for very different reasons – great places, and form a core part of my life.
 You could not think of two so different locations, but both are well worth visiting, living and investing in.
 (As the slogan goes…)

-I also intend to publish much of the information I gathered through my geography MSc on this site, which may be useful to many out there.
-Some of this may be updated as fresh data becomes available.
-Geography matters in this topsy-turvy world, increasingly so as truths get distorted and we face up to so many challenges (including global warming).
-Whatever I can do to help promote that I will – I guess there’s still something of the academic in me.
+I also intend to publish much of the information I gathered through my geography MSc on this site, which may be useful to some.
+Geography matters in this topsy-turvy world.
+Increasingly so as truths get distorted and we face up to so many challenges (including global warming).
+Whatever I can do to help promote that I will, so I guess there’s still something of the academic in me!

-I must emphasise that any information on this site is completely separate from my working career (for those who may know or have heard of me from my number-crunching orb) and commercial and professional commitments mean that it must remain so.
+Any information on this site is completely separate from my working career (for those who may know of or have heard of me from my number-crunching orb), and commercial and professional commitments mean that it must remain so.

-Check back (please!) late in November 2017.
-Liverpool didn’t win its well-deserved World Heritage Site status overnight and it takes a while to upload this mountain of information!
+Check back regularly (please!)
+Liverpool didn’t win European Capital of Culture overnight and it takes a while to upload this mountain of information!